|

 Okay, I realize that although these plates may be for charitable and nonprofit organization vehicles, they have no direct connection to churches.
 Nevertheless, I'm including them here because, as a former Boy Scout myself, I think this is a pretty interesting plate type.
 What prompted Arkansas to lump Boy Scout buses and orphanage buses into a distinct and single plate category, I have no idea.
 From what I understand, buses owned by other youth orgnizations, including the Girl Scouts, are also issued these same plates.

-In the early years, Arkansas Boy Scout & orphanage bus plates had a BSO serial prefix; later, they had the legend "B S & O" at the bottom of the plate.
+In the early years, Arkansas Boy Scout & orphanage bus plates had a BSO serial prefix; later, they had the legend B S & O at the bottom of the plate.
+That legend is screened onto the 1993 expiraiton plate shown.

 Older "Y" plates are much more confusing.
 Apparently, the first such plates were issued in 1966.
 They were undated, but had the same navy on tan color scheme as regular 1966 plates, and had a small "Y" inside a diamond.
 These were reported to have been used continuously through 1975.
-Several types of "Y" plates were reported to have been issued on the 1976 base, including one with the "Y" inside the diamond, one with a small "Y" and no diamond with the legend "Nonprofit Plate", but also another with a small "Y" and no diamond with the legend "School Bus".
+Several types of "Y" plates were reported to have been issued on the 1976 base, including one with the "Y" inside the diamond, one shown above with a small "Y" and no diamond, one with a small "Y" and no diamond with the legend Nonprofit Plate, and one shown above with a small "Y" and no diamond with the legend School Bus.
+At least some of these were made without the embossed "76" in the lower left corner.
+I have no idea what the significance of these different versions might have been.
+The 1976 non-profit plates were used well beyond the three years that 1976 Michigan plates were used for most other types of vehicles, I believe until the mid-1980s.

 A couple of jurisictions are reported to have issued special license plates to members of the clergy; these would be somewhat akin to other "professional" license plates that some jurisdictions issue to medical doctors, press photographers, and the like.